Criscape/tasklyapp/README.md

 This application was developed on Angular 9, so you need this version or greater to execute the server without problems.

-First of all, clone the project, repository here: [Taskly App Front].
+First of all clone the project, repository here: [Taskly App Front].

 Install all the packages needed: